AriFordsham/GHCWiki/roles.md

 There's no way to usefully interact with the `GInt` constructor and get the code to type-check.
 Thus, I believe (but haven't yet proved), that using GND with `Traversable` is safe, because the `f` in `traverse` can't ever do bad things with its argument.
 If you, the reader, have more insight into this (or a counterexample!), please write!

+# Changing default role to nominal

+In GHC 7.8, unannotated datatype parameters default to phantom.
+This means that most normal parameters are given a representational role.
+It has been argued that perhaps nominal is a better (safer) default, and that users should specify representational when they want it.
+The problem with a nominal default is that it breaks all current usages of GND by default.
+Furthering the problem, when a user is unable to use GND it's the *library* that has to change, not the user's code.

+On Mar 31, 2014, Dominique Devriese writes the following suggestion:

+What I was wondering about is if the dilemma could be solved by choosing nominal-by-default in the long term for the role inference (so that library writers cannot accidentally leave abstraction holes open by forgetting to add role annotations) and use them in the long-term-supported SafeNewtypeDeriving extension, but provide a deprecated not-quite-as-safe GND extension for helping out users of libraries that have not yet added role annotations.
+I would fancy that this not-quite-as-safe GND could use unsafeCoerce wherever the safe one would give an error about annotated roles.